Penetration TestJan Kahmen7 min read

 Terminology

-The CVSS framework has always consisted of three metric groups, namely Basic, Temporal and Environment.
-However, due to the popularity of the CVSS base value, it became synonymous with the overall CVSS value.
-However, the CVSS value is not just a base case.
-To emphasize this, CVSS v4 introduced the following new nomenclature:
+The CVSS framework has always consisted of three metric groups: Base, Temporal, and Environmental.
+In practice, however, the CVSS base score became synonymous with the overall CVSS score.
+Since the CVSS score encompasses more than just the base score, CVSS v4 introduced the following new nomenclature:

 New Base Metric: Attack Requirement (AT)

-The new metric for Attack Requirement (AT) aims to provide a more detailed view of Attack Complexity (AC).
-This new metric captures the prerequisites and execution conditions or variables of the vulnerable system that enable the attack.
+The new Attack Requirement (AT) metric provides a more detailed view of Attack Complexity (AC).
+It captures the prerequisites and execution conditions of the vulnerable system that enable the attack.

-• Attack Complexity - Reflects the effort required to develop exploits to bypass or overcome defensive or security-enhancing technologies (defensive measures).
+• Attack Complexity -- Reflects the effort required to develop exploits that bypass or overcome defensive or security-enhancing technologies.

-• Attack Requirements- Reflects the requirements of the vulnerable component that enable the attack.
+• Attack Requirements -- Reflects the prerequisites of the vulnerable component that enable the attack.

-CVSS v4.0 introduces a new optional metric group called "Supplemental Metric Group ".
+CVSS v4.0 introduces a new optional metric group called the "Supplemental Metric Group."
 It provides metrics that describe and measure additional extrinsic characteristics of a vulnerability.
-The goal of the Supplemental Metric Group is to provide contextual information that users can use to take additional actions to assist with risk analysis.
-It is important to note that supplemental metrics are optional and have no impact on the calculated CVSS values.
-Supplemental metrics help you better understand extrinsic vulnerability issues, such as:
+The goal is to offer contextual information that users can leverage for further risk analysis.
+Importantly, supplemental metrics are optional and do not affect calculated CVSS scores.
+They help you better understand extrinsic aspects of vulnerabilities, such as:

-• Automation: Are attackers able to automate the exploitation of this vulnerability?
+• Automatable: Can attackers automate exploitation of this vulnerability?

-• Value intensity: What resources does the attacker gain control of with a single exploitation event?
+• Value Density: What resources does the attacker gain control of with a single exploit?

 CVSS v3.1 vs CVSS v4.0